MarioLange1983/FanticAnalyzer/README.md

 ## 🛠 How-To:

 Fantic Analyzer provides powerful tools to capture raw data for diagnostic research.

+### Using QuickStart (Widget)
+1. Add the **QuickStart Widget** to your Android home screen.
+2. Tap the widget to launch the app: it will automatically connect, unlock the ECU, perform a background calibration, and start the recording.

 ### Generating a Diagnostic Log (SCAN)
 1. Connect to your motorcycle using the **Green LED** icon.